monicahq/monica/docs/installation/providers/docker.md

 This has the nice properties that you don't have to install lots of software directly onto your system, and you can be up and running quickly with a known working environment.

-For any help about how to install Docker, see their [documentation](https://docs.docker.com/install/)
+For any help about how to install Docker, see their [documentation](https://docs.docker.com/get-docker/).

 ## Use Monica docker image

 The [standard `monica` image](https://hub.docker.com/_/monica/) can be run with the latest release of Monica.

-Run the container with:
+Run the container with the command below (don't change the username/password):

 ```sh
 mysqlCid="$(docker run -d \